 If we can accept that low-frequency content is indeed important in the context of a broadband source output, it is interesting to consider that airgun arrays, by design, are comparatively ineffective at generating rich low frequencies.
 When designing an array, the largest cluster in the array, or primary tuning element, is selected based on the desired resonance frequency or low frequency peak in the target signature.
 A diversity of gun volumes is then selected to attenuate the bubble energy and flatten the amplitude spectrum of the farfield signature.
 On the time domain farfield signature, this results in a sharp peak with minimal trailing bubble, at which point the array is said to have a large peak to bubble ratio.
 The total number of available stations within an array, 18 to 21 in the case of a three-string array, and available compressor capacity limits the range of volumes that can be used to achieve a flat spectrum, thereby limiting the size of the primary tuning element and thus the low-frequency amplitudes that can be achieved.
-Operationally, there is also a significant downtime consideration to using large (approximately greater than 300 in3) guns within arrays.
+Operationally, there is also a significant downtime consideration to using large (approximately greater than 300 in) guns within arrays.

 By contrast, single-element pneumatic point sources (SEPPS) leverage the low-resonance frequencies of very large bubbles emitted from a single firing chamber with each shot.
 As opposed to incorporating a diversity of guns to suppress the bubble of the primary tuning element, as is the case with array design, the entire air budget for the source is directed to a single large element.
-Similarly to the mechanical bubble of Wolfspar, a large reverberating air bubble is generated.
-In contrast to Wolfspar, which requires the impulsive signature of airgun arrays to provide midband frequencies for imaging, the acoustic signature generated by single element pneumatic sources is led by an initial pulse which provides mid-frequency amplitudes for imaging.
-Gemini in particular uses industry standard bolt guns mated to its large firing chamber, which results in mid-frequency spectral characteristics comparable to conventional arrays albeit at reduced amplitudes.
+Similarly to the mechanical bubble of Wolfspar, a large rever-

-1 TGS
+TGS